-Peter Biar Ajak is a PhD candidate at University of Cambridge and is a prominent political activist who was arrested by National Intelligence Security Service officers on July 28, 2018, and has been imprisoned in South Sudan since.
+Peter Biar Ajak is a PhD candidate at University of Cambridge and is a prominent political activist who was arrested by National Intelligence Security Service officers on July 28, 2018.
 Mr. Ajak, one of the “lost boys” who came to the US in 2001, has actively supported and engaged with South Sudanese civil society.
 He completed degrees at La Salle University and Harvard University before commencing doctoral studies at Cambridge University.
 Read more.

 Mr. Ajak is a founding member and director of the Center for Strategic Analyses and Research, a founding chairman of the South Sudan Young Leaders, and as a regular contributor to a local television program.
 Mr. Ajak has been publicly recognized for his leadership abilities, as the recipient of the Atlantic Council Millennium Fellowship, Desmond Tutu Leadership Fellowship, and the Crans Montana Forum’s New Leader for Tomorrow Award.

 On July 28, 2018, South Sudanese National Intelligence and Security Service (NISS) officers arrested Mr. Ajak at Juba International Airport.
 Mr. Ajak was preparing to fly to Aweil, a city in the northwest of South Sudan, to attend the Red Army Foundation commemoration day, an annual event to commemorate the former child soldiers who fought in Sudan People’s Liberation Army for South Sudan’s independence.
 Since his arrest, he has been held at the NISS headquarters’ “Blue House,” a prison in Jebel notorious for its alleged use of torture on detainees.
 Reports indicate that Mr. Ajak was not provided access to legal counsel until September 7, 2018.